 For many years, I’ve also been an advocate for children and young adults with disabilities.
 My interest and commitment in this area evolved from the issues I had to address while raising my son, who is dyslexic and has Type 1 diabetes.
-I am currently the President of the Learning Disabilities Association of NYC for over 20 years and have been president of the organization for the past 5 years.
+I have served on the board of the Learning Disabilities Association of NYC for over 20 years and have been president of the organization for the past 5 years.
 Additionally, I am co-founder of the Parents Diabetes Network of NYC.

 In recent years, I’ve chosen to focus my professional endeavors on mediation and coaching because of the potential it affords for helping people to make constructive change in their lives.
 I consider my most successful mediations to be those in which the parties learn to communicate not only by understanding their own needs, but also those of the other party.

 In my work as a business, executive and life coach, I enjoy guiding and encouraging my clients to achieve their goals.
 Through personal insights and specific strategies they develop while coaching, clients significantly improve their performance and quality of life.

 I am licensed to practice law in New York State and received my Juris Doctor degree from St. John’s University School of Law in New York.
 I attended New York University as an undergraduate and received a B.A. in Spanish Language and Literature.
 I am fluent in Spanish and enjoy traveling and meeting people from diverse cultures.